NiklasPfister/adaXT/README.md

 adaXT is available on [pypi](https://pypi.org/project/adaXT) and can be installed via pip

 ```bash
 pip install adaXT
 ```

-It can be used directly to fit decision trees or random forests as illustrated in the following example:
+Currently the package contains several pre-defined tree types that can be used directly for regression, classification and quantile regression.
+The following example illustrates how to fit a regression forest and a quantile forest:

 ```python
 from adaXT.random_forest import RandomForest
 import numpy as np